dan-osull/rob/README.md

 No. But you may get a false positive, in which case you need to tell your security software to unblock/allow `rob`.

-Feel free to browse the code and make your own exe with `build_exe.cmd`
+Feel free to read the code and make your own exe with `build_exe.cmd`

 ## Does `rob` need Administrator access?